react-native-community/discussions-and-proposals/proposals/0777-remove-legacy-element-inspector-features.md

 This RFC identifies two sub-features of the in-app Element Inspector which we believe are **not worth reimplementing** under the New Architecture.

+**Proposed features to remove**

+These will not be available under the New Architecture.

+- Element Inspector > Perf
+- Element Inspector > Network

+**Proposed features to keep (no change)**

+- Element Inspector > Inspect
+- Element Inspector > Touchables

 ## Motivation

 As the React team focuses on the New Architecture and Debugging, we are reviewing the current development tooling we offer.